 Sadly, Sheri Eckert passed away soon after this vote.
 A new foundation has been formed in her honor to continue her important work of creating “equitable access to psychedelic education and services”.
 Her husband Thomas continues to work towards her vision by heading up the advisory board and leading the implementation of this new law in Oregon.
 Learn more about Sheri’s foundation at sherieckert.org.

 Between January 2021 and December 2022, the board is tasked with standardizing the manufacture, transportation, delivery, sale, and purchase of psilocybin in the state of Oregon.
-They’re also developing a system to track the manufacture, sale, purchase, and transfer of psilocybin so that it won’t be transported into other states.
+It’s also developing a system to track the manufacture, sale, purchase, and transfer of psilocybin so that it won’t be transported into other states.

-Manufacturers will have specific guidelines and standards, and will need licenses before starting to make psilocybin.
-Facilitators, who will assist with psilocybin sessions, will need licenses as well.
+Manufacturers will have specific guidelines and standards and will need licenses before starting to make psilocybin.
+Facilitators who will assist with psilocybin sessions will need licenses as well.
 Service centers will host psilocybin sessions and will also need to get licensure before offering these services.

 Where can I get psilocybin therapy in Oregon?

-Even once these licenses and systems are in place, the process for getting psilocybin therapy in Oregon is still not immediate.
-Participants will need to have a preparation session before taking psilocybin.
 With the amount of interest in psilocybin, there may be a wait for these services.
-As the first state to implement a system of this kind, we’re excited to watch Oregon integrate this exciting approach.
+As the first state to implement this system, we’re excited to watch Oregon integrate this exciting approach.

-What to Know About Oregon’s Psilocybin Bill
+What to Know About Oregon’s Psilocybin Services

-We’re excited for the residents of Oregon to be able to get legal psilocybin.
-There are a few important things to note about this bill.
+We’re excited for Oregon Psilocybin Services to provide access to legal psilocybin.
+There are several important things to note about these services, which refer to preparation, administration, and integration sessions provided by a licensed facilitator.

 - You won’t be able to get psilocybin for private or home use.
-This bill grants access to psilocybin for licensed distributors, to be used in the context of facilitated psilocybin sessions .
+This bill grants access to psilocybin for licensed distributors to be used in the context of facilitated psilocybin sessions.
 Participants will be able to take part in psilocybin journeys in controlled environments (“service centers”) under the supervision of licensed service facilitators.

 Is Psilocybin Right for Me?

 Only you can know if psilocybin can work for you.
 And it’s not right for everyone.
-For instance, people with a history of psychosis may be triggered by psychedelic substances.
+For instance, people with a history of psychosis and mania may be triggered by psychedelic substances.
 By developing a relationship with a trained psychedelic therapist, together you can make the decision to pursue psilocybin therapy.

 We’re still early in the process of understanding the potential for psilocybin and other psychedelic therapies.
-The body of research and legislature on psilocybin is growing rapidly.
+The body of research and legislation on psilocybin is growing rapidly.
 Who knows what other diagnoses could be treated with psilocybin therapy?
 Check back in on our articles page to stay up-to-date on the latest research and laws on this exciting subject.

-Learning more about choosing therapy on our blog.
+Learn more about choosing therapy on our blog.
 To understand whether psilocybin could be a good fit, you can search for a psychedelic provider on our search page.
 If you are a practitioner wanting to offer your patients the healing benefits of psilocybin and other psychedelic drugs, take a look at our free resources and paid courses.

 References